Turkey's Strategic Move: Rails, Routes, and a Redrawn Balance of Power

 But the direction has clarified.

 The Turkey-Saudi Arabia axis is no longer merely a political rapprochement — it is becoming physical infrastructure.
 Syria is being brought back into regional integration.
+IMEC’s northern link through Israel remains suspended.
 And India faces a clear choice: wait for a stalled corridor, or adapt to the new reality.

 A century ago, the Ottoman rails were swallowed by the desert.
 Today they are being relaid.
-But this time, it is not Istanbul alone doing the planning — it will be all the countries that choose to share a corridor.
+But this time, it is not Istanbul alone doing the planning; and it will not be Turkey alone bringing it to life — it will be all the countries that choose to share a corridor.

 History does not repeat itself.
 But sometimes it moves to a very familiar rhythm.